Budva Gay Travel

-For $80 USD per night, I stayed in a lovely renovated studio with a balcony and cost $80 per night.
-The location truly couldn’t be beat.
-Additionally, Budva is not the cheapest city given it is a vacation destination, but it isn’t prohibitively expensive either.
+For $80 USD per night, I stayed in a lovely renovated studio with a balcony.
+The location truly couldn’t have been better.
+Frankly, Budva is not the cheapest city to visit given it is a vacation destination, but it isn’t prohibitively expensive either.

 Most travelers head to Montenegro seeking the clear, blue Adriatic waters, you will surely find them in Budva! however don’t surprised that they are bit cooler than the Mediterrranian.

 Mogren Beach is the most popular beach in Budva.
 On your walk to Mogren Beach, you will pass some gorgeous rock formations, perfect for those beautiful Instagram photos!
 Mogren Beach has bathrooms as well as a bar and restaurant to keep you full and happy.

 Beach chair rentals will be packed quite tightly along the shore at Mogren beach.
 They cost between €5 and €10 per person, depending on where you sit.

 Beaches in the main Budva area, including Mogren, are quite crowded.
 If you prefer seclusion, there are some other options for secluded gay beaches near Budva.

 The beachfront directly in the center of town is not so great for swimming because it is quite small and does not have much open space to relax.